mikkokam/NUI/README.md

 **NUI for mobile devices.** This is just a rapid proof-of-concept so far.

 ####DEMO: https://rawgit.com/mikkokam/NUI/master/src/www/index.html
+If the boxes do not start falling, REFRESH your browser after loading: rawgit seems to sometimes skip loading all the resources.
 IE not tested.
 Use Chrome, Safari - or a mobile device (preferred).

 Older: Codepen: http://codepen.io/mikkokam/full/Geotz

 ####USAGE: Check the src/www/index.html - or the Codepen demo.